timjdavey/google-doc-sync/README.md

+#Google document sync

 ##Description

-A small helper tool to sync a list of objects backed in a typical database, json, csv format with a google spreadsheet.
-Currently it only supports push sync
+At the moment this only supports **spreadsheets**.
+Its helper tool which syncs a list python objects with a google spreadsheet.
+At the moment only really supports safely push sync but can pull back for simpler objects.

 Two main common use cases are
 * Augment existing data in a flexible way.
 Add and append extra data columns to the object being sent over.
 * BI tool.
 Use Google's built in filter, graphs, charts & formula functions to cut up the data how the analysis likes.